-On to the East was St Elias mountains ranges.
+On to the West was St Elias mountains ranges.
 The mountains rise like a white pyramid to an elevation of about 6000 meter in one of the world’s most dramatic transitions from sea to summit.
 The Fairweather mountain ranges lies on the Eastern side of the Bay.
 These mountains are scarred by glacial activity from the Ice Ages to date.

 As we sailed through the Bay, more ice bergs, both small and big, were sighted as we sailed into Disenchantment Bay.
 This bay was named Puerto del Desengano (bay of disenchantment in Spanish) by Alessandro Malaspina in 1792, when he felt ‘disenchanted’ that the bay was not the entrance to the North-West Passage.
 He was in fact looking to sail through the Arctic Ocean to Europe through the North-West Passage.

 As our ship entered Disenchantment Bay, we could see Hubbard Glacier from over 50 km.
 This massive glacier is a staggering 125 km long, 10 km wide, and 400 meter deep.
 Its face is over 100 meter high, which is as high as a 30-40 story building.
 Hubbard Glacier, is one of the over 110,000 glaciers in Alaska and is North America’s largest tidewater glacier.
 Hubbard Glacier was named in 1890 in honour of Gardiner G. Hubbard, the founder of the National Geographic Society.

 A Tidewater Glacier is fed by the snow that flow out of the mountains and down to the sea.
 Saltwater of the sea ‘eat’ into the thick ice-wall, causing it to break off .
 This process is called ‘calving’.